chus73/KC_Bootcamp/ML/readme.md

 ## Getting Started

+Click over the link in order to view the notebook.
-You can download o Clone the Git repository.
+Optionally, you can download o Clone the Git repository.

 ### Prerequisites
+The link will open nbviewer which is a web application to renders that notebook as a static HTML web page.

-You need jupyter in order to run the ipynb file. [https://jupyter.org/]
+If you need to run locally the ipynb file, you will need download jupyter environment. [https://jupyter.org/]

 Another option is using colaboratory by Google. [https://colab.research.google.com/notebooks/welcome.ipynb#recent=true]